 Travel Tips – Things to Do in Bhutan with Kids

 - We visited Bhutan with our teenage children.
-Given the altitude and types of activities, I recommend visiting Bhutan with tweens, teens, and kids.
+Given the altitude and types of activities, I recommend visiting Bhutan with older children.

 - You can read more about our experience in Bhutan in this article for TravelAge West.